UK begins door-to-door testing of 80,000 people as new COVID variants spread

-LONDON, Feb 2 (Reuters) - Britain begins door-to-door COVID-19 testing of 80,000 people on Tuesday in a bid to stem the spread of a new highly infectious so called South African variant of the novel coronavirus.
+WOKING, England (Reuters) -Britain begins a door-to-door COVID-19 testing of 80,000 people on Tuesday in a bid to stem the spread of a new highly infectious so called South African variant of the novel coronavirus.

-To contain the new outbreaks, residents in eight areas of the country will now be tested whether or not they are showing symptoms, a process known as “surge testing”.
+Public Health England said it had identified a total of 105 cases of the South African variant since Dec.
+22, and to contain new outbreaks, residents in eight areas of the country will now be tested whether or not they are showing symptoms, a process known as “surge testing”.

 There are about 10,000 people in each area.
 Three are in London, two in the southeast, one in central England, one in the east and another in the northwest.